powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 #### Regulating control

-If the network comes from a CIM-CGMES model and a shunt compensator initially has a `RegulatingControl`, it will always have one at export.
+If the network comes from a CIM-CGMES model and a shunt compensator initially has a `RegulatingControl`, it will still have one at export.

 A shunt compensator with local voltage control (i.e., the regulating terminal is the same of the terminal of connection)